 Land Rover Adaptive Cruise Control Info

 Land Rover Adaptive Cruise Control is a driver-assistance technology suite available in new Land Rover SUVs that enhances the more common cruise control features you find on most new cars.
-Land Rover cars come standard with the latest Cruise Control & Speed Limiter, which allows you to set a maximum speed to help you avoid breaking speed limits in Great Neck, while Land Rover Adaptive Cruise Control goes further with its capabilities.
-Learn more below, and contact us at Land Rover Freeport if you have any questions!
+Land Rover cars come standard with the latest Cruise Control & Speed Limiter, which allows you to set a maximum speed to help you avoid breaking speed limits in Rockville Centre, while Land Rover Adaptive Cruise Control goes further with its capabilities.
+Learn more below, then explore the Land Rover dashboard lights, and contact us at Land Rover Freeport if you have any questions!

 How Does Adaptive Cruise Control Work?